sonic-net/SONiC/doc/acl/Dynamic-ACL-Design.md

 ## Requirements

-- ACL rules are added with a TTL value
+- ACL rules are added with a TTL value.
-- ACL rules are removed when TTL expired
+- ACL rules are removed after TTL seconds from the time they are added.
-- ACL rules' TTL can be refreshed
+- ACL rules' TTL can be refreshed.
+The new expiration time is current time plus new TTL seconds.
-- ACL rules with TTL are kept after reboot
+- ACL rules with TTL value are kept after reboot.

 ## Architecture Design